 Reduced symptoms of heartburn and reduced risk of cancer of the rectum

-Common side effects with coffee consumption are heartburn or heartburn.
+Common side effects of coffee consumption are heartburn or heartburn.
 Many people try this and decaffeinated coffee can help reduce this unpleasant side effect.
-Decaf coffee has been shown to cause a much less acid reflux than normal coffee.
+Decaf coffee creates less acid reflux than normal coffee.

 Drinking at least two cups of decaf coffee a day is associated with a risk of up to 48% of rectal cancer.

 Decaffeinated drink causes a much less acid reflux than normal coffee.
 Drinking more than two cups a day can also reduce the risk of developing rectal tumors.

 Normal coffee has several advantages over decaffeinated coffee

 Coffee is very popular for its stimulating effects.
 Increases alertness and reduces fatigue.
 These effects are directly related to the stimulation of caffeine that occurs naturally in coffee.
 Some of the positive effects of regular coffee are directly attributed to caffeine.
 Decaffeinated people should not have these effects.

 Here are some benefits that are probably only normal and non-decaf coffee:

 - Mood improvement, reaction time, memory and mental functions.

 - Reduced risk of mild depression and suicidal thoughts in women.